Frequently Asked Questions

 What happens if I am late to class?

 In the first few weeks of Secondary School, do not worry if you get lost and are late to a lesson.
 Teachers understand that the academy is a lot larger than most primary schools and will understand if you are late on the odd occasion.
 If you are late frequently, you form tutor will discuss with you the reasons why and work to support you in arriving on time.
 You will receive a tour of the academy and your tutor will discuss the best routes to move around quickly, so you can be sure to arrive on time.
-If you are late after the first couple of weeks, you will be placed ‘On Call’.
-‘On Call’ is based in the LRU.
+If you are late after the first couple of weeks, you will receive a C2 for being late.

 How much Homework will I get?